 AirPods Max have been pretty hard to find since their release, though supply seems to be catching up with demand now and the discounts have started.
 Order at Amazon right now and you can save $50.

 Apple Watch Series 6 may be Apple's latest model but you can save on one at Amazon.
-The entry-level 40mm model is down to $329 there. $70 off is some solid savings for such a recent Apple device.
-This deal is matched at B&H.
+The entry-level 40mm model is down to $320 there.
+Close to $80 off is some solid savings for such a recent Apple device.
+Other models are discounted by $70 at Amazon and B&H.

 The best price on Apple's base-spec iPad is found at Amazon where you can get it for $299 — a $30 discount.
 You'll get the gorgeous 10.2-inch Retina display, the A12 Bionic chip, 8MP rear camera, 1.2MP front camera, a 10-hour battery life, and more.

-The 64GB iPad Air (2020) is $40 to $50 off at Amazon in every available colorway right now.
+The 64GB iPad Air (2020) is $60 off at Amazon in every available colorway right now with higher-capacity models discounted by as much as $100.
 These deals won't hang around for long.

 With the iPad mini 5, you get a beautiful 7.9-inch Retina display, A12 Bionic chip, 64GB storage, and 9-hour battery.
 The base Wi-Fi model is down to $369 at Amazon which is a $30 discount.